 What is Product Lifecycle Management?

-Often used as an umbrella concept that includes all aspects of engineering, PLM is an enabling framework to help connect, organize, control, manage, track, consolidate and centralize all the mission-critical information that affects a product.
-Just as important, PLM offers a process to streamline collaboration and communication between product stakeholders, engineering, design, manufacturing, quality and other key disciplines.
-PLM helps track information related to safety and control of components especially in aerospace, automotive, medical device, military and nuclear industries.
+PLM includes all aspects of engineering, and is used as a production lifecycle management process to help connect, organize, control, manage, track, consolidate, and centralize all the information that affects a product.
+Just as important, PLM offers a process to streamline collaboration and communication between product stakeholders, engineering, design, manufacturing, quality, and other key disciplines.
+PLM helps track information related to safety and control of components especially in aerospace, automotive, electronic, medical device, military, and nuclear industries.

 A robust PLM framework improves the development and management of the Engineering Bill of Material (EBOM), Manufacturing Bill of Material (MBOM), requirements management, sourcing, document storage, collaboration, workflow - and other areas all essential to product development.